liwen0601/IQoSAofSDN/network/layer5/README.txt

    UDP bandwidth testing
    h1: iperf -s -u
    h2: iperf -c 10.0.0.1 -b 100G -u
-   We can see bandwidth of TCP is limited at 500Mbps, while UDP is limited at 5Mbps
+   We can see bandwidth of selected application is limited at 500Mbps, while the other is limited at 5Mbps

 7. Logs of controller can be found in controller.log